ghall89/hops/README.md

 ## About

-A CLI tool for searching and installing [Homebrew](https://brew.sh) packages.
+A CLI tool for installing and managing [Homebrew](https://brew.sh) packages.
 Written in TypeScript, and powered by Bun.
+This is not a standalone package manager, and requires Homebrew to be installed on your machine.

+## Usage

+### Installing Packages

+You can search for and install packages by running hops without any flags, or with the `--install` or `-i` flags

+### Uninstalling Packages

+Coming soon!

+### Adding Taps

+You can add Homebrew taps with the `--tap` or `-t` flags

 ## Building From Source